darwinia-network/darwinia-docs-deprecated/content/en/crab-tut-nominator.md

 ---
 > - Staking is a consensus mechanism based on PoS (Proof of Stake / Proof of Stake).
 Token holders obtain rewards and benefits through pledge, voting, delegation, and locking.

 > - Before participating in staking, please make sure you have at least **1** Darwinia address.
 If you hold more tokens or have higher security requirements, it is recommended to prepare **2** Darwinia addresses.
-If there is no address, please refer to: [How to create an account](<<https://docs.darwinia.network/docs/zh-CN/crab-tut-create-account>)
+If there is no address, please refer to: [How to create an account](https://docs.darwinia.network/docs/en/crab-tut-create-account)

-> - A small amount of CRING must be prepared in Darwinia's address as fee.
-If you have no CRING, please refer to: [How to get free CRING through faucet](<https://docs.darwinia.network/docs/zh-CN/crab-tut-claim-cring>)
+> - A small amount of CRING must be prepared in  Darwinia-Crab Network's address as fee.
+If you have no CRING, please refer to: [How to get free CRING through faucet](https://docs.darwinia.network/docs/en/crab-tut-claim-cring)